Journal of Health Politics, Policy and Law

 Commentaries

 We consider shorter (~1,500–3,500 words) essays on topics in health politics, policy, and law.
 Although commentaries may address current events, they should hold broader relevance.
+These commentaries may present empirical data.
 Abstracts (200 words max) for commentaries should be unstructured.

 Original Research